discordjs/discord.js/README.md

 ## About
 discord.js is a powerful node.js module that allows you to interact with the [Discord API](https://discordapp.com/developers/docs/intro) very easily.
 It takes a much more object-oriented approach than most other JS Discord libraries, making your bot's code significantly tidier and easier to comprehend.
-Usability and performance are key focuses of discord.js.
-It also has nearly 100% coverage of the Discord API.
+Usability and performance are key focuses of discord.js, and it also has nearly 100% coverage of the Discord API.

 ## Installation
 **Node.js 6.0.0 or newer is required.**